Oxidative Medicine Therapies

 Many pathogens, including cancer cells, are anaerobic, meaning that they thrive in low-oxygen environments.
 In 1966, Nobel Prize winner Dr. Otto Warburg confirmed that a key precondition for the development of cancer is a lack of oxygen in the body at the cellular level.
 This is also known as mitochondrial dysfunction.

-Oxidative therapies are based on the relationship between oxygen and cellular respiration.
+Oxidative medicine therapies are based on the relationship between oxygen and cellular respiration.
 If the oxygenation process within the body is weak or deficient, the body cannot adequately eliminate toxins.
 Toxic buildup leads to fatigue, dullness and sluggishness.
-When poor oxygenation is chronic, our overall immune response to germs and viruses is weakened making us vulnerable to a wide range of diseases, including cancer.
+When poor oxygenation is chronic, our the overall immune response to germs and viruses is weakened making us vulnerable to a wide range of diseases, including cancer.

 Oxidative therapies accelerate oxygen metabolism and stimulate the release of oxygen atoms from the bloodstream to the cells.
 When oxygen levels increase, the body’s anaerobic environments decrease along with the potential of disease.
 When large amounts of oxygen flood the body, germs, parasites, fungi, bacteria and viruses are killed.
 Simultaneously, healthy cells are better able to multiply resulting in a stronger immune system and an overall improved immune response.
 Additionally, oxidative therapies oxygenate the body and help change anaerobic environments in the body into aerobic environments.
 This change in the body’s environment not only makes the body an inhospitable host to cancer cells, it actually kills cancer cells.